zhiomn/Vue.js-Visual-Novel-_-Passeio-Tropical/docs/manual/08-components/ui/ExplorationUI.md

 ---
 ## 1. Design Philosophy
 This component is the classic "dialogue box" UI for the main game loop.
-It is rendered at the bottom of the screen and is responsible for displaying scene narration and the player's choices (both content choices and travel options).
+It is rendered at the bottom of the screen and is responsible for displaying scene narration and the player's content choices.
 It is a purpose-built component that contains no logic for other game phases.

+**Note:** This component is no longer responsible for displaying travel options, which have been moved to the dedicated `TravelOverlay.vue` component to create a distinct "Travel Mode".

 ---
 ## 2. Component API